YZ-network/charged-token-themes/README.md

 ### Testing

-To see how your new theme renders, you can use the `demo/index.html` page.
-It picks the theme configuration to create a theme selection list in the right hand of the navbar.
+To see how your new theme renders, you can spin up an HTTP server with the `npm run serve` command.
+This basically serves the `index.html` page and dependencies without CORS issues.

-This demo page lists all of the bootstrap components used in the dApp so you can get a quick idea of the final rendering.
+The demo page picks the theme configuration to create a theme selection list in the right hand of the navbar, but also provides examples for all of the bootstrap components used in the dApp so you can get a quick idea of the final rendering.

 ### Auto build during development